M66B/FairEmail/FAQ.md

 <br />

-An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting *Outlook/Hotmail/Live (OAuth)* or *Office 365 (OAuth)*.
+An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting "*Outlook/Office 365 (OAuth)*".

 **Important**: a personal and a business account can have the same email address, but have different mailboxes (folders).
 So, please make sure you select the right option.